WarnerMedia CEO: Coronavirus Has Us 'Rethinking Our Theatrical Model'

 “The studios are dark for now, but as soon as we can resume production, we plan to get back to where we left off for in March with a steady stream of new offerings in the fall and winter,” Stankey said on AT&T’s Q1 earnings conference call.
 “We’re also deep into planning how priority operations will return to the workplace as we come out of this pandemic.
 This experience will change many things, including customer behaviors and expectations.”

-“We’re evaluating our product distribution strategy, relooking at volumes and the required support levels we need in a down economy,” he continued.
+“We’re evaluating our product distribution strategy, relooking at volumes and the required support levels we need in a down economy,” Stankey, who is also AT&T’s COO, continued.
 “We’re rethinking our theatrical model and looking for ways to accelerate efforts that are consistent with the rapid changes in consumer behavior from the pandemic.”

-Stankey cited Tuesday’s “Scoob!” news as one example of the “new normal.”

-WarnerMedia’s announcement it’s moving “Scoob” to digital release came two weeks after Universal/DreamWorks Animation’s “Trolls World Tour” became the first film that was initially planned for theatrical release to jump straight to a VOD launch thanks to the coronavirus pandemic.
+WarnerMedia’s decision to move “Scoob” to digital release came two weeks after Universal/DreamWorks Animation’s “Trolls World Tour” became the first film that was initially planned for theatrical release to jump straight to a VOD launch thanks to the coronavirus pandemic.

-Stankey said during the call that “the theatrical business is obviously a stress business right now.”
+Stankey said during AT&T’s call, which came after the company reported it had missed Wall Street’s expectations for both its Q1 earnings and revenue, that “the theatrical business is obviously a stressed business right now.”

 All the Movies Suspended or Delayed Due to Coronavirus Pandemic (Updating)